FREE SHIPPING OVER $40

 Process: Washed

-Next roast & ship date: March 27th
+Next roast & ship date: April 29th

 About Jhon:

-Four years ago, our friends and partners at Semilla purchased Jhons one-bag lot of Tabi.
+Four years ago, our friends and partners at Semilla purchased Jhon's one-bag lot of Tabi.
 This was the first time Jhon had sold his coffee as a separated micro-lot and one bag is all that he could set aside due to financial and infrastructure reasons.
 The rest of his coffee he would sell "En Verde" which essentially means the coffee cherry was de-pulped but not further processed and dried.
 Buyers would then dry the coffee and sell it at a profit.
 We see this happen a lot in Colombia and other countries because simply the farmers need to receive payment faster.
 Seling this way requires way less labor and effort, but they often receive at times 50% of what the market price would be.
 Whereas in the current system for specialty coffee, to process and properly dry the coffee to produce a better cup you may receive a higher price but the problem is when you receive that payment.
-Often times producers can't wait as long as it takes and in turn decide to sell their coffee "wet"
+Often times producers can't wait as long as it takes and in turn, decide to sell their coffee "wet"

 Stories like this clearly illustrate how the current system by which coffee is sold isn't working for smaller producers.